zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-patching/em-fleet-maintenance-patching.md

 # Automated Database Patching at Scale with Fleet Maintenance
 ## Introduction

-In this lab you will explore end-to-end automated patching and upgrades of the Oracle Database using Enterprise Manager.

-*Estimated Lab Time*: 60 minutes

 ### About Database Fleet Maintenance

 Database Fleet Maintenance is an end-to-end automated solution for patching and upgrade of Oracle Database.
 Fleet Maintenance enables DBAs to automate patching of wide range of DB Configurations including Oracle RAC environments with Data Guard Standby.